And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 I did get an actual human ask me about Huckabee, but I told him that I was a Mitt Romney supporter.

-Uh others are just uh uh focusing on different issues.
+Others are just focusing on different issues.

-Well, they must must not have made much of an impact.
+Well, they must not have made much of an impact, except the one did on gun control.

-That one obviously you remember.
+That one, obviously, you remember.

-It was uh it was nasty.
+It was nasty.

 Wait just a second.